httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 ### Examples

 The parse a key algorithm allows encoding non-ASCII key strings in the ASCII structured header field format, similar to how the [application/x-www-form-urlencoded](https://url.spec.whatwg.org/#concept-urlencoded) format {{WHATWG-URL}} allows encoding an entire entry list of keys and values in a URI (which is restricted to ASCII characters).
-For example,
+For example:

 ~~~~http-message
 No-Vary-Search: params=("%C3%A9+%E6%B0%97")
 ~~~~

-will result in a URL variation config whose vary params are « "`é 気`" ».
+Notice that while the input string `"%C3%A9+%E6%B0%97"` consists entirely of ASCII characters (as required at the HTTP layer), the percent-decoding step used by the User Agent produces a non-ASCII result.
+This will result in a URL variation config whose vary params are « "`é 気`" ».
 Note that the "`+`" character in the encoded string is mapped to a space (SP).
 As explained in a later example, the canonicalization process during equivalence testing means this will treat as equivalent URIs such as:

 <!-- link "a later example" and "equivalence testing" -->